 I’ll be writing about the video Taking your characters from the mundane to the magical.
 Writing hack – how to write a fantasy book from the Writing Advice series I’m doing on YouTube with Jonathan McKinney.

-Taking your characters from the mundane to the magical, a technique used in most fantasy stories, when you take your character from their normal life in their ordinary world that they’re familiar with, and into a magical world that’s new.
+Taking your characters from the mundane to the magical, a technique used in most fantasy stories.
+It is the process of taking your character from their normal life in their ordinary world that they’re familiar with, and into a magical world that’s new.
 I’ll be exploring that transition, explaining how to use it for your story.

 The journey from the mundane to the magical can be represented in many different ways.
 In Alice In Wonderland, Lewis Carroll used a rabbit hole.
-In Harry Potter, JK Rowling used the train to Hogwarts.
+In the Harry Potter series, J. K. Rowling used the train to Hogwarts.
 But there is a step that must be taken to leave the familiar world the characters live in, and enter this new world that they will explore.